What Does Familiar Mean on Indeed Assessment?

 Should I show a proficient score on Indeed?

-Yes, it would help if you showed on your profile if you have an Expert or Highly Proficient or Proficient score.
+Yes, it would help if you showed whether you have an Expert or Highly Proficient score on your profile.
 However, the familiar score is too low to display on your profile and can hurt your reputation with employers.

 Indeed Assessments tests Tips!